JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 Race is a biological governor that permits various potentials of body, emotion, mind, and spirit to emerge on the finite stage of planetary existence.
 It seems to be part of some cosmic design Deity uses to create an evolutionary tension in finite creature growth.
 If it is desirable for God’s creatures to unite eventually in light and life, then diversity among them is presupposed.
 Since we were created imperfectly, and yet are offered perfection as our destiny, we must be faced with the necessity to make choices ranging from the personal to the social and up toward the eternal.
 Race fits into this evolutionary, experiential context of time and space.

 A long view of the human condition might suggest that the cost of evolutionary antagonism among the different races is more than offset by the range of choice afforded us through racial variations.
 Racial differences serve to encourage mortals of time and space to think, express, and act more creatively than if we were all of a single race from the beginning.
-Racial differentiations promote developmental factors such as competition, opportunities for learning tolerance, and natural selection, all needed to help a human species reach maturity.
-[UB 64:6-7](/en/The_Urantia_Book/64#p6)
+Racial differentiations promote developmental factors such as competition, opportunities for learning tolerance, and natural selection, all needed to help a human species reach maturity. <a id="a87_549"></a>[UB 64:6-7](/en/The_Urantia_Book/64#p6)

 Perhaps the three most important considerations made in _The Urantia Book_ about the subject of race are: